gilakos/machine-learning/projects/capstone/capstone_proposal_gilakos-V1.md

 - Append columns of normalized data to stock Dataframe
 - Plot sequnce to confirm calculations
 - Convert the above sequence into a modular function
-- Data Set will be used with a 80/20 split on training and test data across all models
+- Dataset will be used with a 80/20 split on training and test data across all models

 #### 2. Develop Benchmark Model
 - Set up basic Linear Regression model with Scikit-Learn